Location

 Donations go towards the purchase of food to feed the apes and monkeys at the LWIRO sanctuary.

+In 2025, Lwiro serves as a sanctuary for 129 orphaned chimpanzees and 113 monkeys.
 The centre is committed to delivering high-quality wildlife health and welfare services, emphasising long-term captive care, with a strong focus on rehabilitation and conservation education.
+Providing nutritious food for over 240 primates daily is their largest operational expense and vital for survival, recovery, and eventual reintroduction.